 You will need single-phase and multi-phase data for a full run.

-Fit settings and all datasets are stored as JSON files and described in detail at the Making ESPEI datasets page.
+Fit settings and all datasets are stored as JSON files and described in detail at the Make ESPEI Datasets page.

 All of your input datasets should be validated by running